wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-prepare/includes/best-practices.md

 There are several key questions to consider before launching Viva Topics:
 - Are there specific sites with sensitive data you don’t want Topics to be discovered from  **All Sites** or **All except** sites with sensitive data?
-- Is there sensitive data that need sensitivity labels* you want to ensure isn’t discovered?
+- Is there sensitive data that need sensitivity labels to ensure it isn’t discovered?
 - Who should be able to see the Topic insights?
 - Who will be managing and creating Topics where required?
 - What do you want to be the URL of your Topic center?
 You will need to provide a SharePoint address.